nyu-mll/jiant/README.md

 ## GloVe, CoVe, and ELMo

+Many of our models make use of [GloVe pretrained word embeddings](https://nlp.stanford.edu/projects/glove/), in particular the 300-dimensional, 840B version.
+To use GloVe vectors, download and extract the relevant files and set ``word_embs_file`` to the GloVe file.
+To learn embeddings from scratch, set ``--glove`` to 0.

 We use the CoVe implementation provided [here](https://github.com/salesforce/cove).
 To use CoVe, clone the repo and fill in ``PATH_TO_COVE`` in ``src/models.py``.